PorkodiVenkatesh/DataStructures/Day15/README.md

+# Searching Algorthims

+Searching Algorithms are designed to check for an element or retrieve an element from any data structure where it is stored.

+## Different Searching Algorithms

+- [Linear Search](
+- [Binary Search](

 # Sorting Algorithms

 Sorting algorithm specifies the way to arrange data in a particular order.The importance of sorting lies in the fact that data searching can be optimized to a very high level, if data is stored in a sorted manner.